Sheraton Hotels and Resorts: Purchase by ITT

 In 1970, Sheraton introduced the Sheraton Towers concept, a line of luxury "hotel-within-a-hotel" facilities designed for business travelers and located within Sheraton's largest and most exclusive hotels.
 The first Sheraton Towers to open was in the chain's flagship Sheraton-Boston Hotel.
 That same year, Sheraton opened its first hotel in North Africa, the Cario-Sheraton Hotel & Casino.

-In 1971, Sheraton opened its first hotels in Continental Europe, the Sheraton-Stockholm Hotel and the Sheraton-Copenhagen Hotel.
+In 1971 Sheraton opened its first hotels in Continental Europe, the Sheraton Stockholm Hotel and the Sheraton-Copenhagen Hotel.
 In 1972, Sheraton opened its first hotel in Sub-Saharan Africa, the Sheraton-Mont Febe Palace in Yaounde, Cameroon.
 From 1977 to 1997 the company was headquartered at 60 State Street in Boston.

-In 1985, Sheraton became the first western chain to operate a hotel bearing the name of an international companyin the People's Republic of China, when it assumed management of the Great Wall Hotel in Beijing, a financially troubled two-year-old Chinese-American joint venture, which became the Great Wall Sheraton.
+In 1985, Sheraton became the first western chain to operate a hotel bearing the name of an international company in the People's Republic of China, when it assumed management of the Great Wall Hotel in Beijing, a financially troubled two-year-old Chinese-American joint venture, which became the Great Wall Sheraton.

-By 1987, The New York Times described it as "50 years old, the world's largest hotel chain, and .. consumer-driven."
+By 1987, The New York Times described it as "50 years old, the world's largest hotel chain, and consumer-driven."

-The chain was rebranded as ITT Sheraton in 1990.
+On October 24, 1989, Sheraton was officially rebranded as ITT Sheraton.

-ITT Sheraton Luxury Collection
+Development in the 1990s

 On January 13, 1992, ITT Sheraton designated 28 of its premier hotels and 33 of the Sheraton Towers as the ITT Sheraton Luxury Collection.
 The flagship of the division was The St Regis in New York City.

 In 1994, ITT Sheraton purchased a controlling interest in the Italian CIGA chain, the Compagnia Italiana Grandi Alberghi, or Italian Grand Hotels Company.
 The chain had begun by operating hotels in Italy, but over-expanded across Europe just as a recession hit, and had been seized from its previous owner, the Aga Khan, by its creditors.
 The majority of these hotels were placed in the ITT Sheraton Luxury Collection, though a few were placed in the Sheraton division.

-Four Points by Sheraton

 In April 1995, ITT Sheraton introduced a new, mid-range hotel brand, Four Points by Sheraton, to replace the designation of certain hotels as Sheraton Inns.

-Starwood purchase
+Purchase by Starwood

 In 1998, Starwood acquired ITT Sheraton for $13.3 billion, topping an offer by rival Hilton.
 Under Starwood's leadership, Sheraton began renovating many hotels and expanding the brand's footprint.
 Starwood also began marketing The Luxury Collection as a completely separate brand, even though it contained a large number of hotels still named Sheraton.
 Most of those properties have since been renamed.
 Only three such hotels remain today - Sheraton Addis in (Addis Ababa, Ethiopia), Sheraton Grande Sukhumvit in (Bangkok, Thailand), and Sheraton Kuwait in (Kuwait City, Kuwait).
 Also in 1998, Sheraton joined with the Arabella Hospitality Group in Germany to create ArabellaSheraton, a joint venture under which 14 Arabella Hotels in Germany, Switzerland and Spain were rebranded as ArabellaSheraton Hotels.

 In 1999, Sheraton bought the outstanding shares in CIGA, giving it complete ownership.

-Marriott purchase
+In 2015, Starwood introduced the "Sheraton Grand" brand, higher-end Sheraton properties located in urban or resort destinations.